You are about to buy a new digital asset? Great. This due diligence checklist will provide you with guidance on what to look out for.

 - Deeper analysis before making an offer

 This article describes the first step in the process.
 At the end of the article you will find the link to the next step.
-If you need help at any point or have questions, reach out to us.
+If you need help at any point or have questions, reach out to me.

 Does the niche fit to you – you personally?